Alex-Doro/Hangman/README.md

 This is a game called 'Hangman'.
-Download this code, open index.html with your browser and you can play :)
+Try it out https://alex-doro.github.io/Hangman/